Architecture

 - HTTP requests:

-event.tenantIdfield on the Lambda event payload.
+event.tenantIdon the Lambda event payload.
 The Lambda dispatcher (lambda.js) routes based onevent.trigger; forgame-transitionevents the tenant comes fromevent.tenantId.

-was stripped during the v3 refactor.
+it was stripped during the v3 refactor.

 Request flow (authenticated game request)